 Today, April 14th is probably one of the most hyped days for my fellow Texans.
 No, this has nothing to do with tomorrow’s Tax deadline, although, I would hope you’ve sorted that out by now… It’s National Pecan Day!
 Thats (puh-con) not (pee-can) for my fellow Pennsylvanians.

-To celebrate, I thought I would try out a few recipes I’ve had my eyes on for sometime; Pecan Toffee Shortbread Cookies, Pecan & BlackBerry baked Brie, Brussel Sprouts with Cranberry Pecans and a Chocolate Pecan pie.
+Here are four super easy recipes you can make at home to celebrate such a yummy national holiday; Pecan Toffee Shortbread Cookies, Pecan & BlackBerry baked Brie, Brussel Sprouts with Cranberry Pecans and a Chocolate Pecan pie.

 I really felt like the Baked Brie and Brussel Sprout appetizers were out of season, this is typically something I would serve in the fall or for Thanksgiving.
 But my heart was set on it anyway, I LOVE BRIE and I loooooove Brussel Sprouts so I just knew I had to feature these recipes for National Pecan Day!

 Tell me this baked Brie with black berries and pecans isn’t salivating!!
 The options on this one are truly endless; there are so many different kinds of Brie, fruits like raspberries and other toppings to choose from.
 Next time, I think I’d like to try it with honey and sliced peaches for something a little “summery.”
 I also think Maple Syrup would make a great topping in the fall!
 Anyway, I set the oven to 350 degrees F and baked everything together for 15 minutes.
 This did not disappoint and I will 10/10 be making this again (my friends are probably drooling).